 What Will Happen If You Don’t Pick Up Your Dog’s Poop?

 People don’t know what dog poop really does to nature.
 Dog poop doesn’t only cause odor it also attracts flies.
 Anyone can step on it and contract different diseases or parasites.

-An estimate of 41% percent of dog owners doesn’t clean up after their dogs.
+An estimated 41% percent of dog owners don’t clean up after their dogs.
 Also, one gram of dog manure contains approximately 23 million coliform bacteria.
 Plus, the rain washes those bacteria into storm drains that lead into seas, rivers, and streams.

 Donielle Stevens and Aaron Hussmann from the Leave No Trace program stated that feces produces algal blooms.
 Thus, it reduced oxygen levels in seas and increased fish mortality rates.

 Moreover, according to the Environmental Protection Agency, dogs poop approximately ¾ pounds daily.
 If dog owners do not dispose of waste, that amount of poop can end up in streams, agricultural lands, or even in the air.

 Over the years, science has proved that dog poop is toxic.
 Yet, there are ways how to cut that toxicity.

 Dr. Cam Day from the Brunker Road Veterinary Centre said that a poop bag is necessary during dog walks.
 In that way, owners can put the poop in the bag.
 Seal it, then throw it away in dog waste bins.

 Based on a 2004 article from the Rhode Island Department of Health, animal manure can be buried in the yard.
 But, only under certain conditions though.
 The hole should be 5 inches deep, isolated from gardens and any forms of waterways, they added.